Connected components of the strata of the moduli space of meromorphic differentials: Tools

 The following surgery was introduced by Kontsevich and Zorich in \cite{KoZo}.
 Since it is a local construction, it is also valid for meromorphic differentials.
 As before, we start from a singularity of degree $k_1+k_2$ on a surface $S$.
 We first apply the previous surgery to get a pair of singularities of degree $k_1$ and $k_2$ respectively, and with a small saddle connection $\gamma$ joining them.
 Then, we cut the surface along $\gamma$ and obtain a flat surface with a boundary component that consists of two geodesic segments $\gamma_1,\gamma_2$.
 We identify their endpoints and the corresponding segments are now closed boundary geodescis $\gamma_1',\gamma_2'$.
 Then, we consider a cylinder with two boundary components isometric to $\gamma_i'$, and glue each of these component to $\gamma_i'$.
 The angle between $\gamma_1'$ and $\gamma_2'$ is $(k_1+1)2\pi$ (and $(k_2+1)2\pi$)

-Using a notation similar to the one introduced by Lanneau in \cite{La:cc}, we will denote by $S\oplus (k_1+1)$ the resulting surface for an arbitrary choice of continuous parameters\footnote{The notation slightly differs to the one introduced by Lanneau: since he manipulates \emph{quadratic differentials}, the angles can be any multiples of $\pi$, while in our case, we only have multiples of $2\pi$.
-So the surface we obtain would have been writen $S\oplus 2(k_1+1)$ with the notation of Lanneau.}.
-Different choices of continuous parameters leads to the same connected component and from a path $(S_t)_{t\in [0,1]}$, one can easily deduce a continuous path $S_t\oplus (k_1+1)$.
+Using a notation similar to the one introduced by Lanneau in \cite{La:cc}, we will denote by $S\oplus (k_1+1)$ the resulting surface for an arbitrary choice of continuous parameters.
+Different choices of continuous parameters lead to the same connected component and from a path $(S_t)_{t\in [0,1]}$, one can easily deduce a continuous path $S_t\oplus (k_1+1)$.
 Hence, as in \cite{La:cc}, the connected component of $S\oplus s$ only depends on $s$ and on the connected component of $S$.
 So, if $S$ is in a connected component $\mathcal{C}$ of a stratum of Abelian (resp. meromorphic) differential with only one singularity, $\mathcal{C}\oplus s$ is the connected component of a stratum of Abelian (resp. meromorphic) differentials obtained by the construction.

+\begin{remark} {The notation $\oplus$ slightly differs to the one introduced by Lanneau: since he manipulates \emph{quadratic differentials}, the angles can be any multiples of $\pi$, while in our case, we only have multiples of $2\pi$.
+So the surface we obtain would have been written $S\oplus 2(k_1+1)$ with the notation of Lanneau.} \end{remark}